Saskatchewan influenza activity on the rise with experts urging flu vaccine | Globalnews.ca

 READ MORE: Flu shots now available in Saskatoon but not the nasal spray

-All more the reason health officials say, to get the flu shot ahead of the holiday season to protect you and the ones you love.
+All more the reason, health officials said, to get the flu shot ahead of the holiday season to protect you and the ones you love.

-Although the vaccine’s effectiveness can vary based on what virus strains are in circulation both doctors admitted, but say it’s still better than nothing.
+The vaccine’s effectiveness can vary based on what virus strains are in circulation, both doctors admitted, but say it’s still better than nothing.

 “It’s always a good idea to get the flu shot especially if you have a high risk condition and if it’s a good match the protection is higher,” Shahab said.